ESP32 Timers & Timer Interrupts

 ESP32 Timers

 The ESP32 chip contains two hardware timer groups.
 Each group has two general-purpose hardware timers.
-They are all 64-bit generic timers based on 16-bit prescalers and 64-bit up / down counters which are capable of being auto-reloaded.
+They are all 64-bit generic timers based on 16-bit prescalers and 64-bit up / down counters, which are capable of being auto-reloaded.

 Timer Interrupts are an effective way to ensure timed events happen to the millisecond, allowing for fine-tuned clock or PWM operations, or just supplying a reliable pulse to an LED.
 The timer interrupts are the software interrupts generated by the timer.
-Timer interrupts allow you to perform a task at very specifically timed intervals regardless of what else is going on in your code.
+Timer interrupts allow you to perform a task at very specifically timed intervals, regardless of what else is going on in your code.
 They are similar to external interrupts, but instead of being triggered by an external event, they are triggered by a timer.
-Once triggered, they will interrupt the thread of execution after the current instruction completes, will call the ISR, and will return to the next instruction from where it left off when it has finished, just like hardware or external interrupt.
+Once triggered, they will interrupt the thread of execution after the current instruction completes, call the ISR, and return to the next instruction from where it left off when it has finished, just like hardware or external interrupts.
 Here is an image demonstrating the Timer concept.

 ESP32 Timer Interrupt